Hosamov/exclusions-db/README.md

 ## TODOS:
 - **Add section for minimum exclusion lengths
 - **Fix exclusion length in edit form (why is it showing an input field vs dropdown?)
+- **Make email sending more fluid:
+  - Allow "opt in" in user account for users to choose to be notified via email of new exclusions being added

 ### Originally created: 11/29/2022; Last edited: 9/27/2023